ProhibitedTV/BitRiver-Live/README.md

 - Edit or retire accounts, rotate channel metadata, and keep stream keys handy with one-click copy actions
 - Start or stop live sessions, review rolling analytics, and export a JSON snapshot of the state
 - Seed chat conversations, moderate or remove messages across every channel in one view
+- Capture recorded broadcasts automatically when a stream ends, manage retention windows, and surface VOD manifests to viewers
 - Curate streamer profiles with featured channels, top friends, and crypto donation links through a guided form
 - Generate a turn-key installer script that provisions BitRiver Live as a systemd service on a home server, complete with optional log directories
 - Offer a self-service `/signup` experience so viewers can create password-protected accounts on their own